-How do I find out more about MNN's classes?
+How do I find out more about media education/classes?

 How can I register for classes?

 When are your classes and how long are they?

-We offer courses every month in studio, editing, and field video production.
+We offer a variety of courses in studio skills, editing, audio, podcasting, and virtual video production.
 Our classes range from single-day workshops to multi-session courses.
 We typically offer daytime and evening classes and sometimes we provide weekend sessions to accommodate varying schedules.
-Please click here to learn more about the courses offered through MNN.
+Please click here to learn more about the courses offered through MNN/the NYC Center for Media Education.

 What is your waitlist policy for classes?